nopaixx/TensorFlow-GeneticsAlgo/README.md

 Evolution->Evolution is the step that is generated between one generation and another, where there is a mixture of genes that generates new species and new species are born with a certain mutation.

+# Where it is useful to apply genetic algorithms?